chfa timeline

 CHFA begins small business finance

-During a difficult economic environment, the Colorado General Assembly authorizes CHFA to administer programs to strengthen economic development.
+During a difficult economic environment, the Colorado General Assembly expands CHFA's mission to include economic development.
 Business finance becomes a permanent expansion of CHFA’s mission.

 Pictured: Candy's Tortillas, CHFA business finance customer, Pueblo